VenalityXT/Basic-Network-Topology/Temp.md

 **130** is inside that range.
 So yes **the IP itself is valid.**

-(Which means the problem isn’t the addressing — time to check gateway, DHCP, cable, Wi-Fi, etc.)
+(Which means the problem isn’t the addressing, time to check gateway, DHCP, cable, Wi-Fi, etc.)

 ### 4.b.
 Correct subnet info for the user